Acton, Massachusetts: Colonization Era through Revolutionary Era

 Concord was the first inland colonial town established in the Massachusetts Bay Colony.
 The original boundaries of Concord included all of Acton and residents used the Acton land as grazing fields for their animals.
 In 1639, the first homestead was built within the modern day boundaries of the town.

 Acton was established as an independent town on July 3, 1735.
 Acton has held annual town meetings since 1735, the records of which are held at Acton's Memorial Library.

-Acton residents participated in the growing hostility with Great Britain by sending a list of grievances to King George III on Oct.
-3rd, 1774.
+Acton residents participated in the growing hostility with Great Britain by sending a list of grievances to King George III on October 3, 1774.
 The anniversary of this day is celebrated in Acton as Crown Resistance Day.

 At the beginning of the Revolutionary War, on April 19, 1775, a company of minutemen from Acton responded to the call to arms initiated by Paul Revere (who rode with other riders, William Dawes and Samuel Prescott, with Prescott the only one of the three who was able reach Acton itself) and fought at the North Bridge in Concord as part of the Battle of Lexington and Concord.
 The Acton minutemen were led by Captain Isaac Davis.
 When a company was needed to lead the advance on the bridge which was defended by the British regulars, Captain Davis was heard to reply, "I haven't a man who is afraid to go."
-The Acton men led because, unlike other militias there, they were fully equipped with bayonets.
+It has been said that the Acton men led because they alone were equipped with bayonets.

 The colonists advanced on the bridge; in the exchange of musket fire that followed, Captain Isaac Davis and Private Abner Hosmer of Acton were killed.
 Davis was the first officer to die in the American Revolutionary War.
-In Acton they refer to "the battle of Lexington, fought in Concord, by men of Acton."
+In local terms, the events of the day were characterized as "the battle of Lexington, fought in Concord, by men of Acton."